Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

 \subsubsection{I-E Estimator}

-Recent studies \cite{nahrendra2023dreamwaq, ji2022concurrent} have shown that robots have the ability to infer their state and surroundings from proprioception or exteroception either implicitly or explicitly.
-This is critical for making full use of observational information and improving adaptability.
-Therefore, the proposed framework employs I-E Estimator based on multi-head autoencoder structure to estimate the robot's state and privileged environmental information.
-The estimator takes temporal proprioception observations $o^{H_1}_t$ (with $H_1 = 10$) and local terrain reconstruction $\hat H^{map}_t$ as inputs. $o^{H_1}_t$ and $\hat H^{map}_t$ are processed by a GRU and a CNN encoder respectively to extract proprioception features $z^{prop}_t$ and terrain features $z^{map}_t$.
+Previous works \cite{wang2024toward,luo2024pie} have shown that robots can infer their state and the surroundings implicitly or explicitly from proprioception and exteroception.
+This is critical for making full use of observations and improving adaptability.
+Therefore, the proposed framework employs a multi-head autoencoder-based I-E Estimator to estimate the robot's state and privileged environmental information.
+The estimator takes as input temporal proprioception observations $o^{H_1}_t$ ($H_1 = 10$) and local terrain reconstruction $\hat H^{\text{map}}_t$.
+These inputs are processed by a GRU and a CNN encoder respectively to extract proprioception features $z^{\text{prop}}_t$ and terrain features $z^{\text{map}}_t$.
 A set of transformer encoders is employed to fuse multimodal features and generate cross-modal estimated vectors \cite{yang2021learning}, which are then fed into the actor policy.
-Since each terrain feature token corresponds to an actual local zone, self-attention enables the policy to perform spatial reasoning and focus attention on relevant areas.
+Since each terrain feature token corresponds to a specific local zone, self-attention enables the policy to perform spatial reasoning and focus attention on relevant areas.

-Among the estimated vectors, robot's body velocity $\hat{v}_t$, which has physical significance, is explicitly estimated to provide a clear understanding of its motion state.
-Encodings $\hat{z}^f_t$ and $\hat{z}^m_t$ are reconstructed by an MLP decoder into heightmaps surrounding robot's feet $\hat{H}^f_t$ and body $\hat{H}^m_t$.
-This ensures that the encodings contain sufficient terrain features, enhancing environmental understanding and guiding the policy to select appropriate footholds consciously.
-Additionally, a variational autoencoder (VAE) structure is adopted to extract implicit estimated vector $z_t$ representing other important information \cite{nahrendra2023dreamwaq}.
-We also promote understanding of environmental state transitions and incorporation of more privileged information by predicting future proprioception $o_{t+1}$ from estimated vectors.
-While $z_t$ uses KL divergence as the VAE loss, remaining estimated vectors are optimized using mean-squared-error (MSE) for estimation loss.
+Among the estimated vectors, the base velocity $\hat v_t$ is explicitly estimated to help the robot be aware of its motion.
+Encoding $\hat z^b_t$ is decoded into the heightmap around the body $\hat H^b_t$ by an MLP decoder to enhance the policy's understanding of complex terrains.
+We also adopt a VAE structure to extract implicit estimation $z_t$ and predict future proprioception $o_{t+1}$ from estimated vectors.
+These estimations follow the configurations in \cite{luo2024pie}, and their ability to encapsulate rich privileged information into extracted features has been validated.
+In contrast, our framework also estimates the heightmap within 0.1m around each foot rather than only foot clearance.
+Encoding $\hat z^f_t$ is similarly decoded into the heightmap around the four feet $\hat H^f_t$ to capture information of footstep positions and the surrounding terrain, guiding the policy to select appropriate and edge-avoiding foot placements.